mcneela/flamethrower-core/README.md

 inevitably arise when they construct an invalid model of their data?
 Without understanding how our tools work, we can't effectively build, and our development remains stymied by these very same tools' constraints.
-Can you imagine going to an interview for a company like Microsoft or Google and being asked to construct an optimal sparse matrix implementation without at least some rough idea of how sparse matrices actually work?
 Can you imagine trying to implement your own custom CUDA kernels when you're unfamiliar with issues of numerical instability, low-level programming, and other caveats?
 In this course, we'll